rlin824/DH150/README.md

 (Read more about the [low-fidelity prototype here](https://rlin824.github.io/DH150/assignment07/).)

 ### High-Fidelity Prototype
 Using Figma, I created a high-fidelity prototype from the wireflow with a modern interface that was easy to navigate and personable for the college student.
-I utilized a calming color scheme to match the goals of the app, with rounded buttons and a sans serif font to to establish a comfortable look.
+I utilized a calming color scheme to match the goals of the app, with rounded buttons and a sans serif font to to establish a comfortable and approachable look.

 #### (See the [live high-fidelity prototype here](https://www.figma.com/proto/NpLKwa6RbxsZXrdi5GtVie/DH150_A08?node-id=0%3A1&scaling=scale-down).)